Updated: Jan 24

-A few years ago another criminal case caught national headlines in the UK as a student claiming self defence in his killing of a father of ten with a single punch had an appeal against his conviction dismissed by the Court of Criminal Appeal.
+A few years ago another criminal case caught national headlines in the UK when a student claiming self defence when killing a father of ten with a single punch had an appeal against his conviction dismissed by the Court of Criminal Appeal.

 The student, karate-trained and under the influence of cocaine and alcohol at the time of the incident, was originally given a six-year sentence after being found guilty of manslaughter in 2016 after it was found he had not acted ‘in self defence’ when he struck the victim with a ‘powerful punch’.

-This case contains a series of lessons for the serious Krav Maga practitioner.
+This case contains a series of lessons for the serious Krav Maga or self defence practitioner.
 Too many schools emphasise the physical striking abilities and aggressive responses (which are integral parts of effective Krav Maga) but neglect to cover the equally important aspect of what self defence actually is.

-Self defence is not self defence when you suffer the consequences of legal action, financial ruin, loss of employment and family breakdown due to not distinguishing between your rights to defend yourself and when you don’t have these rights.
+Self defence is not self defence when you suffer the consequences of legal action, financial ruin, loss of employment, psychological repercussions and family breakdown due to not distinguishing between your rights to defend yourself and when you don’t have these rights.

 It is important to understand when you can apply self defence as a legal argument.
 Let’s look at the law before we apply it to sensible Krav Maga principles.